 Also, you can have this weekly magnetic planner to stick on your fridge.

-You need a wall organizer to keep all the paperwork organized seven days a week.
+You can also have a space-saving wall organizer to keep all the paperwork organized seven days a week.

 A Pencil case organizer would help to keep pencils and markers staying super organizer and not leaving stains in your kid’s bag.